Sentientism: History

 The late 19th- and early 20th-century American philosopher J. Howard Moore, in Better-World Philosophy (1899), described every sentient being as existing in a constant state of struggle.
-He argued that what aids them in their struggle can be called good and what opposes them can be called bad.
-Moore believed that only sentient beings can make such moral judgements because they are the only parts of the universe which can experience pleasure and suffering.
-As a result, he argued that sentience and ethics are inseparable and therefore every sentient piece of the universe has an intrinsic ethical relationship to every other sentient part, but not the insentient parts.
-Moore used the term "zoocentricism" to describe the belief that universal consideration and care should be given to all sentient beings; he believed that this was too difficult for humans to comprehend in their current stage of development.
+He wrote that the notions of right and wrong exist because there are beings capable of happiness and misery, and that without sentience, there would be no ethics.
+He argued that what aids sentient beings in their struggle can be called good and what opposes them can be called bad.
+Moore used the term "zoocentricism" for the view that universal consideration and care should be given to all sentient beings; he believed that this was too difficult for humans to comprehend in their current stage of development.

-Other prominent philosophers discussing or defending sentientism include Joel Feinberg, Peter Singer, Tom Regan, and Mary Anne Warren.
+Philosophers who have discussed or defended sentientism include Joel Feinberg, Peter Singer, Tom Regan, and Mary Anne Warren.

 Concept

-Sentientism posits that sentience is the necessary and sufficient condition in order to belong to the moral community.
-Other organisms, therefore, aside from humans are morally important in their own right.
-According to the concept, there are organisms that have some subjective experience, which include self-awareness, rationality as well as the capacity to experience pain and suffering.
+Sentientism holds that sentience is the necessary and sufficient condition for membership in the moral community.
+Non-human organisms can therefore have moral status in their own right.
+In this context, sentience is associated with subjective experience, including self-awareness, rationality, and the capacity to experience pain and suffering.

-There are sources that consider sentientism as a modification of traditional ethic, which holds that moral concern must be extended to sentient animals.
+Some sources describe sentientism as a modification of traditional ethics, in which moral concern is extended to sentient animals.

-Peter Singer provides the following justification of sentientism:
+Peter Singer gives the following argument for sentientism:

 The capacity for suffering and enjoying things is a prerequisite for having interests at all, a condition that must be satisfied before we can speak of interests in any meaningful way.
 It would be nonsense to say that it was not in the interests of a stone to be kicked along the road by a child.
 A stone does not have interests because it cannot suffer.
 Nothing that we can do to it could possibly make any difference to its welfare.
 A mouse, on the other hand, does have an interest in not being tormented, because mice will suffer if they are treated in this way.

 If a being suffers, there can be no moral justification for refusing to take that suffering into consideration.
 No matter what the nature of the being, the principle of equality requires that the suffering be counted equally with the like suffering – in so far as rough comparisons can be made – of any other being.
 If a being is not capable of suffering, or of experiencing enjoyment or happiness, there is nothing to be taken into account.
 This is why the limit of sentience (...) is the only defensible boundary of concern for the interests of others.